superbolt08/TransitScraper/README.md

      - `fetch`: Scrape transit schedule data and save raw HTML files.
      - `parse`: Process the saved HTML files and generate CSV files with trip data.
      - `visualize`: Visualize trip data for a specific route.
+     - `all`: Does all of the above with the default path for route 97

 2. **`--route`** (optional, required for `visualize` mode):
    - Specifies the route number to visualize.